jeksn/jeksn-site/src/pages/reading-list/index.md

 - Anathem / Neal Stephenson
 - Competing in the Age of AI / Marco Iansiti & Karim R. Lakhani
+- The Catcher in the Rye / J.D.
+Salinger
+- Amusing Ourselves to Death / Neil Postman

 ## 2025